Wind Breaker (manga): Characters

 A first-year transfer student at Furin High School who enrolled there in order to reach the top.
-Sakura has heterochromia in his hair and eyes which, along with his lack of social skills, caused him to be ostracized.
+Sakura is a lonesome fighter who has heterochromia in his hair and eyes which, along with his lack of social skills, caused him to be ostracized.
 Despite his stubbornness, he is a tsundere, has a sense of justice, and is sensitive towards romance.
-It is implied that he refuses friendship because of his past, as his strength caused others to hate him.
+It is implied that Sakura refuses friendship because of his past, as his strength caused other people to hate him.